 Elements of serenity mesh with elements of absolute madness to form the ultimate feeling of “Peace.”
 Chef Boyarbeatz caters to any listener’s needs, starting with a series of breaks before submerging us into the deep end of the drop.
 Acting as a matchmaker, he pairs some of his darkest tones in this track with some of the most ethereal.
 “Peace” is an unpredictable tune but enjoyable from the very first bite.

 Corie: Who or what inspires the Chef Boyarbeatz sound?

 Chef Boyarbeatz: So many people/things!
-In terms of artists, I’m currently really inspired by Salva, Workforce, Break, Sinistarr, Imanu, Commodo, Alix Perez, Sicaria Sound, Kercha, and Leet, to name a few.
+In terms of artists, I’m currently really inspired by Salva, Workforce, Break, Sinistarr, Imanu, Commodo, Alix Perez, Sicaria Sound, and Kercha, to name a few.
 I’m always bumping Quasimoto, Lapalux, Pink Floyd, and Led Zeppelin, though.
 In terms of things, I’m inspired by anything and everything.
 Experiences, heartbreak/love, the sunset.
 Even just a shitty day where you took mad L’s, hahah.
 The important thing is to look at what you can learn from each of these experiences and draw your own inspirations moving forward.

 “This is what I’m destined to do”

 Corie: When did you first know you wanted to start making music?